-The Polar Coordinate System describes points in space using an angle and radius relative to the origin.
-Angles are measured using radians, where a full rotation around the circle is equal to approximately 6.283 radians or τ (tau) radians.
-A point is denoted in the same fashion as the cartesian coordinate system.
-The first component represents the radius of the point, and the second component represents the angle of the point.
+The Polar Coordinate System describes points in space using a radius and angle relative to the origin.
+Angles are measured using radians, where a full rotation around the circle is equal to the circle constant τ (tau) or approximately 6.283 radians.
+By convention angles are measured from what is considered the positive direction in the cartesian-coordinate-system with the positive angle direction as counter-clockwise.

 To convert a point from the Polar Coordinate System to the Cartesian Coordinate System the functions sine and cosine are used to calculate the x and y component of the corresponding point.

 To convert a point from polar coordinates to cartesian coordinates, the trigonometric functions cosine and sine can be used.